shanevanheerden/shanevanheerden.github.io/_posts/2020-10-07-a_brief_history_of_natural_language_processing.md

 ## 1. Neural Language Models (2001)

 It’s 2001 and the field of NLP is quite nascent.
 Academics all around the world are beginning to think more about how language could be modelled.
 After a lot of research, Neural Language models are born.
 Language modelling is simply the task of determining the probability of the next word (often referred to as a *token*) occurring in a piece of text given all the previous words.
-Traditional approaches for tackling this problem were based on n-gram models in combination with some sort of [smoothing technique [1]](http://www-i6.informatik.rwth-aachen.de/publications/download/951/Kneser-ICASSP-1995.pdf).
-[Bengio *et al.* [2]](https://proceedings.neurips.cc/paper_files/paper/2000/file/728f206c2a01bf572b5940d7d9a8fa4c-Paper.pdf) were the first to propose using a feed-forward neural network, a so-called word "lookup-table", for representing the *n* previous words in a sequence as illustrated in Figure 1.
+Traditional approaches for tackling this problem were based on n-gram models in combination with some sort of smoothing technique<d-cite key="Kneser1995"></d-cite>.
+Bengio *et al.* <d-cite key="Bengio2000"></d-cite> were the first to propose using a feed-forward neural network, a so-called word "lookup-table", for representing the *n* previous words in a sequence as illustrated in Figure 1.
 Today, this is known as *word embeddings*.

 {% include figure.html path="assets/img/blog/blog1.2.png" class="img-fluid rounded z-depth-1" zoomable=true %}
 <div class="caption">
-    <em>Figure 1:</em> The first feed-forward neural network used for language modelling [1].
+    <em>Figure 1:</em> The first feed-forward neural network used for language modelling<d-cite key="Kneser1995"></d-cite>.
 </div>

 ***